The importance of strong and effective project oversight to project success

 A robust risk

-– we don’t create confidence by being told not to worry and
+management plan – we don’t create confidence by being told not to worry and

 that everything is under control; rather we want to know the risks are well